mingyao1993/ai-agents/single-agent-system/README.md

-# Cybersecurity Investigation Agent
+# Single Agent System

-This project implements a production-ready Cybersecurity Investigation Agent using LangGraph and MLflow, designed for deployment on Databricks.
+This project implements a production-ready Single Agent System (Cybersecurity Investigation) using LangGraph and MLflow, designed for deployment on Databricks.

 ## Project Structure